juhannam/ctp431-2016/homework2/README.md

 # Homework 2: Music Visualizer
 Your second mission is designing music visualizers that convert music audio to colorful animations.
 The start-up code is provided so that you can easily work on it.
+To begin with, you should change the filenames from "MusicVisualizer_startup.js" to "MusicVisualizer.js" and "octave_band_startup.js" to "octave_band.js".

 ## Step #1
 In the first example, you are going to implement a 10-subband level meter, which visualizes the sound levels separately for each frequency band.
 You need to complete the following parts by filling out the empty part of the start-up code: